Kazakh Soviet Socialist Republic

-The Kazakh Soviet Socialist Republic, also known as Soviet Kazakhstan, the Kazakh SSR, or simply Kazakhstan, was one of the transcontinental constituent republics of the Soviet Union (USSR) from 1936 to 1991 in northern Central Asia.
-It was created on 5 December 1936 from the Kazakh ASSR, an autonomous republic of the Russian SFSR.
+The Kazakh Soviet Socialist Republic, also known as Soviet Kazakhstan, the Kazakh SSR, KSSR, or simply Kazakhstan, was one of the constituent republics of the Soviet Union (USSR) from 1936 to 1991.
+Being located in northern Central Asia, the Kazakh SSR was created on 5 December 1936 from the erstwhile Kazakh ASSR, which was an autonomous republic of the Russian SFSR.
+It shared borders with its fellow Soviet republics of Russia, Kyrgyzstan, Turkmenistan and Uzbekistan, while also sharing an international border with the People's Republic of China.

 At 2717300 km2 in area, it was the second-largest republic in the USSR, after the Russian SFSR.
 Its capital was Alma-Ata (today known as Almaty).
 During its existence as a Soviet Socialist Republic, it was ruled by the Communist Party of the Kazakh SSR (QKP).
+It was the most economically advanced of the central Asian Soviet Republics, having a significant base in mineral extraction and agriculture.

 On 25 October 1990, the Supreme Soviet of the Kazakh SSR declared its sovereignty on its soil.
 QKP first secretary Nursultan Nazarbayev was elected president in April of that year – a role he remained in until 2019.
+On 17 March 1991, the Kazakh SSR accepted the New Union Treaty with 95% of citizens voting in favor.

 The Kazakh SSR was renamed the Republic of Kazakhstan on 10 December 1991, which declared its independence six days later, as the last republic to secede from the USSR on 16 December 1991.
-The Soviet Union was officially disbanded on 26 December 1991 by the Soviet of the Republics.
+The Soviet Union was officially dissolved on 26 December 1991 by the Soviet of the Republics.
 The Republic of Kazakhstan, the legal successor to the Kazakh SSR, was admitted to the United Nations on 2 March 1992.

 Name

-The republic was named after the Kazakh people, Turkic-speaking former nomads who sustained a powerful khanate in the region before Russian and later Soviet domination.
-The Soviet Union's spaceport, now known as the Baikonur Cosmodrome, was located in this republic at Tyuratam, and the secret town of Leninsk (now known as Baikonur) was constructed to accommodate its personnel.
+The republic was named after the Kazakh people, a Turkic ethnic group native to Central Asia who formed the majority in the Kazakh SSR's territory.
+Historically, the Kazakhs were nomads who created a powerful khanate in the region before being defeated and annexed by the Russian Empire.